-The Gospel Through a Franciscan Lens – Divine Mercy Sunday – Fr.
+The Gospel Through a Franciscan Lens – 5th Sunday of Easter – Fr.
 Christopher

 .
 In the presence of the Risen Lord in person, Thomas steps forward and makes a most exalted act of faith contained in the Gospel: “My Lord and my God.”